northrose/jquery-lightbox/README.md

-# jQuery Lightbox
+# lightboxLink

-### Lightbox widgets
+## Lightbox link utilities

-Lightbox widgets that extend [jQuery UI's dialog](https://jqueryui.com/dialog/) widget for lightboxes to display images and other dialog stylings.
+jQuery plugins that allow elements on the page to set handlers that will open modal lightbox dialogs with dynamic content.

 ## Usage